julius-gwee/tp/docs/DeveloperGuide.md

 ---

+**Use case: Add a candidate**

+**MSS**
+1. Recruiter chooses to add a candidate.
+2. Findr requests the candidate details (e.g., name, role, contact, tags).
+3. Recruiter enters required details.
+4. Findr validates and creates the candidate.
+5. Findr shows the updated list including the new candidate.
+   Use case ends.

+**Extensions**
+* 3a.
+Required details are missing or invalid.
+  3a1.
+Findr highlights invalid fields and requests corrections.
+  3a2.
+Recruiter provides corrected data.
+  Steps 3a1–3a2 repeat until data are valid.
+Use case resumes from step 4.

+* 4a.
+Duplicate candidate (e.g., same email) detected.
+  4a1.
+Findr shows a duplicate warning and suggests viewing the existing record.
+  4a2.
+Recruiter chooses to cancel or proceed with an override if allowed by policy.
+  Use case resumes from step 5 (if created) or ends (if cancelled).

+---

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.